-It’s as if I were channeling Elizabeth Banks‘ classic character in her short yet brilliant film “Just A Little Heart Attack“ – in which she attempts to smile brightly despite textbook cardiac symptoms, and even taunts her concerned family:
+It’s as if I were channeling Elizabeth Banks‘ classic character in her short yet brilliant film “Just A Little Heart Attack“ – in which she attempts to smile brightly despite textbook cardiac symptoms, and even good-naturedly taunts her concerned family:

 “Do I look like the kind of person who’s having a HEART ATTACK?”

 Don’t make a fuss.
 Chin up.
 Don’t worry, be happy.
 Just get on with it.
 I’m fine, just fine.

 Trouble is: people like me who sport a perma-smiley face may not be “fine”.
 Not at all.
 And I now believe that feeling obliged to pretend we are what we’re not can be both physically and psychologically damaging.

 Dr. Michael Lerner offered a San Francisco audience a similar message when he spoke at a Healing Journey conference about the difference between curing and healing:

 “I think this is one of the most toxic New Age ideas: that all patients should keep a positive attitude.

 “What a crazy, crazy idea that is!
 It is much healthier, much more healing, to allow yourself to feel whatever it is that comes up in you, and to allow yourself to express it.
 Allow yourself to work with the anxiety, the depression, the grief.”